White House says no change in Cuba policy after Russian tanker waiver

 WASHINGTON, March 30 - The White House said on Monday it has not changed U.S. policy toward Cuba, even as it allowed a sanctioned Russian tanker to deliver fuel to the island for humanitarian reasons, saying such decisions would be handled on a case-by-case basis.

-The United States still reserves the right to seize vessels, if legally applicable, that are headed toward Cuba and violate U.S. sanctions policy, she added.
+The U.S. still reserves the right to seize vessels, if legally applicable, that are headed toward Cuba and violate U.S. sanctions policy, she added.

-The U.S. cut off Venezuela's oil exports to Cuba after toppling Venezuelan President Nicolas Maduro on January 3, and Trump threatened to slap punishing tariffs on any other country that sent crude to Cuba.
+The U.S. cut off Venezuela's oil exports to Cuba after toppling Venezuelan President Nicolas Maduro on January 3, and U.S. President Donald Trump threatened to slap punishing tariffs on any other country that sent crude to Cuba.

+The U.S. embassy in Havana received a shipment of fuel last week, a State Department official said on Monday, adding the Cuban government had assured Washington it would honor its obligations under the Vienna Convention, which governs diplomatic relations.
+The Washington Post reported on March 20 that Cuba had refused a request by the embassy to import diesel for its generators amid the island's fuel shortage.

 Cuba has not received an oil tanker in three months, according to President Miguel Diaz-Canel, exacerbating an energy crisis that has led to strict gasoline rationing and a series of blackouts across the country of 10 million people.
 Cuban health officials say the crisis has increased the mortality risk for Cuban cancer patients, especially children.